Mud pump: According to the quantity of liners (piston/plunger)

 Mud pumps come in a variety of sizes and configurations but for the typical petroleum drilling rig, the triplex (three piston/plunger) mud pump is used.
 Duplex mud pumps (two piston/plungers) have generally been replaced by the triplex pump, but are still common in developing countries.
 Two later developments are the hex pump with six vertical pistons/plungers, and various quintuplexes with five horizontal piston/plungers.
 The advantages that these new pumps have over convention triplex pumps is a lower mud noise which assists with better measurement while drilling (MWD) and logging while drilling (LWD) decoding.

 Composition

 The "normal" mud pump consists of two main sub-assemblies, the fluid end and the power end.

 Fluid end

 The fluid end produces the pumping process with valves, pistons, and liners.
 Because these components are high-wear items, modern pumps are designed to allow quick replacement of these parts.

-To reduce severe vibration caused by the pumping process, these pumps incorporate both a suction and discharge pulsation dampener.
+To reduce severe vibration caused by the pumping process, these pumps incorporate both a suction and discharge pulsation damper.
 These are connected to the inlet and outlet of the fluid end.